achimmertens/advertising/FilledReportTemplate.md

-These are the winners of the last advertising contest advertising contest microtask task challenge minijob report marketing campaign
+These are the recipients of the salary of the last advertising job advertising microtask minijob report marketing job campaign challenge hive